heroku/heroku-buildpack-go/README.md

 ## Godeps vs .godir

-This buildpack supports the use of [godep][godep], which will be used to install the project and it's vendored dependencies if a `Godeps/Godep.json` file exists.
+This buildpack supports the use of [godep][godep], which will be used to install the project and its vendored dependencies if a `Godeps/Godep.json` file exists.
 Otherwise this buildpack requires a file named `.godir` in the root of your project to determine the name of the project and will use the go toolchain to download dependencies.